Félix de Mérode: Biography

 But after the day of the 20th, during which the people disarmed the Bourgeois Guard and expelled the Commission of public security at the town hall, discouragement seized the Count, like many other defenders of the national cause.
 He left the city and, on the 22nd, went to join his mother at the castle of Rixensart from where he went to Solre -sur-Sambre.

 Returning to Brussels on 26 September, he was head of the Provisional Government of Belgium and served in the Belgian National Congress which was elected in November 1830.
 He was a co-author and signatory of the Belgian Constitution.
-The participation of members of such an illustrious family as the Merodes did much to lend credibility to the revolution as a bona fide movement and not just a display of civil disorder.
+The participation of members of such a prominent family as the Merodes did much to lend credibility to the revolution as a bona fide movement and not just a display of civil disorder.

 He refused to encroach on the prerogatives of Congress and supported a representative constitutional monarchy.
 Merode was proposed as a candidate for the throne of the newly created Belgium, but refused to be considered as he was not a prince, merely a count.
 Merode's younger brother, Frédéric de Merode, was wounded during the fighting against the forces of King William I in Berchem on 23 October 1830 and died on 5 November.

 He formed part of the delegation to Paris which sought to have Louis, Duke of Nemours, second son of King Louis Philippe I, accept the throne, but this approach was rebuffed by the French king.
 Merode was a confidant of the eventual king, Leopold I, and was made a Minister of State in 1831.